horychen/ACMOP/README.md

     - conda config --add channels conda-forge
     - conda install pygmo

+- pip install recordtype jsonpickle pyx pyfemm scipy soupsieve pycairo cairosvg

     - pyfemm, streamlit, jsonpickle, pycairo, cairosvg, pyx, and others (if any) can be installed via pip

 - texlive, or other latex compiler (if you want pdf report for motor design)